 Understanding these changes in species populations is crucial for monitoring progress towards global conservation targets.
 Moreover, the TSX allows users to measure and report on the benefits of conservation investments, as well as justify and design targeted responses and raise the profile of threatened species.

-The TSX is managed by the NCRIS-funded Terrestrial Ecosystem Research Network (TERN) at The University of Queensland and supported by the Australian Government Department of Agriculture, Water and the Environment (DAWE).
+The TSX is managed by the NCRIS-funded Terrestrial Ecosystem Research Network (TERN) at The University of Queensland and supported by the Australian Government Department of Climate Change, Energy, the Environment and Water (DCCEEW).

 It was established by the National Environmental Science Program’s Threatened Species Recovery Hub, The University of Queensland and Birdlife Australia.